opnsense/docs/source/manual/vpnet.rst

 .................................

-Depending on the workload (many different IPsec flows or a single flow), it might help to enable multithreaded crypto mode on :code:`ipsec`, in which case cryptographic packets are dispatched to multiple processors.
+Depending on the workload (many different IPsec flows or a single flow), it might help to enable multithreaded crypto mode on :code:`ipsec`, in which case cryptographic packets are dispatched to multiple processors (especially when only a single tunnel is being used).

 In order to do so, add or change the following tunable in :menuselection:`System --> Settings --> Tunables`:

 ..
 Note::